mark579/url_shortener_ex/README.md

 ## Getting Started

-To simply run the app you can use `docker-compose up`.
+To simply run the app you can use `docker-compose -f docker-compose.yml up`.

+This will pull the published images and run directly.
+If you'd rather build the images locally run.

+`docker-compose up`

 Then open your browser and go to [http://localhost:5000](localhost:5000).